htrajan/ht-drawsteel/Draw Steel Rules (original).md

 ##### SMOKE BOMB

-You always carry a supply of smoke bombs to make it easy for you to distract and get away from foes.
+You always carry a supply of [[Smoke Bomb|smoke bombs]] to make it easy for you to distract and get away from foes.
 You can use the [[Hide]] maneuver even if you are observed and don’t start in cover or concealment.
 If you do, you can shift a number of squares equal to your Agility.
 If you end this movement in cover or concealment, you are hidden.

 #### COLLEGE TRIGGERED ACTION

-Your college grants you a triggered action, as shown on the [[Shadow]] Triggered Actions table.
+Your college grants you a triggered action, as shown on the [[Shadow Triggered Actions]] table.

 ##### SHADOW TRIGGERED ACTIONS